stat545ubc-2023/mda-nmhowes/README.md

 mda-milestone2: This folder pertains to the mini data analysis milestone 2 which includes the mda-nmhowes_FINAL_.Rmd, mda-nmhowes_FINAL_.mda and mda-nmhowes_FINAL_files/figure-gfm which includes the figures generated on R.

-Output: This folder pertains to the mini data analysis milestone 2 which includes a Task4.csv and my_fit.rds whcih were generated in the analysis.
+Output: This folder pertains to the mini data analysis milestone 2 which includes a Task4.csv and my_fit.rds which were generated in the analysis.

 ### How to Run Code in Files